 Which approach is best depends upon the anticipated scientific usage and is up to the data provider to determine.
-For example if the observational data provided is most commonly used for multiwavelength analysis, exposing individual high level data products is likely to be the best approach.
-If the anticipated usage is dominated by complex analysis of instrumental data, then exposing the entire observation as a standard package of instrumental data may be the best approach.
+For example if the observational data provided is most commonly used for multi-wavelength analysis, exposing individual high level data products is likely to be the best approach.
+If the anticipated usage is dominated by complex analysis of instrumental data, then exposing the entire observation as a standard package of instrumental data may be prefered.